 Here’s my tried and tested Europe packing list, which is filled with tips on what to pack for a trip to Europe in fall/autumn.

 Somehow it has been a year since I left Canada and headed to the UK and Europe for my awesome solo adventure.
 I still have a lot to share, but I thought I’d start with my Europe packing list.
 I think I did pretty well with what I packed for fall/autumn in the UK and Europe.
 It’s honestly a great time to travel as changing leaves make every place look more magical and there are less tourists everywhere.
 Depending on where you travel and for how long, I recommend using this packing list as a general guide.
 This took me from Ireland in September to Slovenia in November – a.k.a from 17 to a cool 3 degrees.

-Step one: baggage
+Step 1: sort your baggage

-Step two: roll and cube it
+Step two: roll and cube it!

 I am a big fan of packing cubes and think every Europe packing list should include them, no matter the season.
 My original set was from Amazon, but I also purchased some from Walmart before I left Canada.
 After using them for every trip I’ve taken in the last four years, I now can’t travel without them.
 Once you cube it, you will never go back.
 I had separate cubes for my pants (jeans), tops and underwear.
 I also roll everything I place in my cubes, so I can fit in as much as possible.

 My other packing tips and tricks (not just for Europe): storing my socks in my sneakers, always carrying a laundry bag and if you stay in hostels, don’t forget your thongs (flip flops).
 Havaianas are worth the price tag.
 They’re the best quality thongs and last for years.

 Step three: the Europe packing list

 Okay, here’s what I recommend you pack for an autumnal trip to Europe.